oist/plessy_pairwiseGenomeComparison/README.md

    and visually uninformative on large genomes with shared repeats.
    File suffixes (see above) will not change.

+ * By default the LAST index is named `target` and the ouput files are named from the query IDs.
+Use the `--targetName` option to provide a name that will be used for the LAST index and that will be prefixed to the query IDs with a `___` separator.

   [`last-dotplot`]: https://gitlab.com/mcfrith/last/-/blob/main/doc/last-dotplot.rst
   [LAST seed]:      https://gitlab.com/mcfrith/last/-/blob/main/doc/last-seeds.rst
   [LAST cookbook]:  https://gitlab.com/mcfrith/last/-/blob/main/doc/last-cookbook.rst